 We have written elsewhere throughout this website the role played by normal spinal degeneration in the development of facet syndrome.
 Most facet joint arthritis is caused by the completely normal age-related processes that are universally experienced by adults as they get older.
 However, in this essay, we examine trauma as a direct cause and partial contributor to facet arthrosis.
 It is vital to remember that injury does not preclude the role of normal spinal degeneration in creating facet joint pathologies.
 In fact, injury can exacerbate and escalate these same processes, so degenerative causes are often still culpable for facet issues even when focal injury does occur.

-Causes of Facet Joint Injury
+Causes of Spinal Joint Injury

 Anything that has the potential to traumatize can target the facet joints and cause injury.
 Some of the most common types of facet joint damage include: